mozilla/experimenter/docs/experimenter/rollouts.md

 ## Launch (approve/timed out)

-A draft rollout is approved in Experimenter and sent to Remote Settings, but the Remote Settings review times out.
-The rollout returns to Draft and Idle, so the owner must request review again.
+A draft rollout that has been validly completed is reviewed and approved in Experimenter, is published to Remote Settings, and the collection is marked for review.
+Before the reviewer is able to review it in Remote Settings, the scheduled celery task is invoked and finds that the collection is blocked from further changes by having an unattended review pending.
+It rolls back the pending review to allow other queued changes to be made.
+This prevents unattended reviews in a collection from blocking other queued changes.
+The rollout returns to Idle so the owner must request review again.

 ```mermaid
   sequenceDiagram